 Most people vape CBD for the same health benefits as those who consume sublingual CBD oil and other CBD products.
 There is a wide range of health conditions and symptoms that motivate people to take CBD, including anxiety, stress, depression, insomnia, arthritis, chronic pain, inflammatory disorders, headaches, and cardiovascular conditions.

-In addition, CBD is used by people suffering from difficult-to-treat chronic health conditions such as multiple sclerosis, cancer, treatment-resistant epilepsy, and schizophrenia.
+In addition, CBD is used by people suffering from difficult-to-treat chronic health conditions such as multiple sclerosis, chronic pain, cancer, treatment-resistant epilepsy, and schizophrenia.

 It’s important to note that there are varying levels of medical research evidence supporting these uses.
 Whereas some uses of CBD, such as improving anxiety, inflammation, and treatment-resistant epilepsy, are supported by animal studies and a growing number of human clinical trials, others health applications for CBD not yet backed up by sufficient research evidence.